 Binance founder Changpeng Zhao pointed out to Reuters reporters, “Historic events don’t necessarily predict future events.”
 Noting that there is a psychological aspect to each halving event, Zhao had mentioned in 2020 that miners might be less willing to sell off their existing crypto investments because “it will cost the miners almost double to produce bitcoin.”

-However, the effects of a Bitcoin halving event can’t be expected to last forever, either.
-An overall market slump, record-high inflation of the U.S. dollar, rising interest rates, supply chain issues and other pandemic-related factors drove Bitcoin’s price down in 2022, plunging the market into a crypto winter.
+The effects of a Bitcoin halving event can’t be expected to last forever, either.
+An overall market slump, record-high inflation of the U.S. dollar, rising interest rates, supply chain issues and other pandemic-related factors drove bitcoin’s price down in 2022, plunging the market into a crypto winter.

 What Date Is Bitcoin Halving?

-Experts predict that the next Bitcoin halving event will take place around May 4, 2024, when 840,000 blocks have been created on the Bitcoin blockchain.
-That means we are more than halfway to the next halving event from the previous one, which occurred on May 11, 2020.
+Experts predict that the next Bitcoin halving event will take place around March 18, 2024, after 840,000 blocks have been created on the Bitcoin blockchain.
+That means Bitcoin is more than halfway to the next halving event from the previous one, which occurred on May 11, 2020.

-The next Bitcoin halving event, expected to take place around May 4, 2024, could end the current crypto winter if other factors don’t send bitcoin on a rally before then.
+The next Bitcoin halving event, expected to take place around March 18, 2024, could end the current crypto winter, if other factors don’t send bitcoin on a rally before then.